ahmeterdem1/SSL-Messager/README.md

 Download all files sent to you.
 Clears the history, so if commanded again, no duplicate files are downloaded.

+### :help:

+Prints other commands descriptions.

+### :mute: user1 user2 user3 ...

+Mutes the specified users.
+There may be as many as you wish.
+Only does internal actions.

+### :unmute: user1 user2 user3 ...

+Unmutes the specified users.
+Same as above otherwise.

 ### :status: